 Unless otherwise noted, Scripture quotations are from the Holy Bible, New International Version®, NIV® Copyright ©1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.
 Quotations identified as ESV are from The Holy Bible, English Standard Version.
 ESV® Text Edition: 2016.
 Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
+The quote of 1 John 2:6 identified as RVL is Ray Vander Laan's own translation combining the texts of the NIV and the ESV.

-ISBN 978-1-68428-622-5
+ISBN 978-1-68428-723-9